Minister of Families, Children and Social Development: History

 On February 4, 2006, Prime Minister Stephen Harper merged the personnel and responsibilities of Social Development Canada into Human Resources and Skills Development Canada using an Order in Council, and did not name anybody to the post of Minister of Social Development.
-The post and the department remain legally in existence, however, until Parliament amends the relevant legislation.
-The recombined department has been styled the Department of Human Resources and Social Development, and the minister was Diane Finley until January 9, 2007.

 On November 4, 2015, Prime Minister Justin Trudeau transferred the employment responsibilities to the Minister of Labour and changed the name of the portfolio to Minister of Families, Children and Social Development.

+The position was abolished on March 14, 2025, its responsibilities being consolidated into the new position of Minister of Jobs and Families.

 Role

 The Minister is also responsible for the: